 Reducing the number of quarter wave pairs in each cavity while increasing the number of cavities will result in a bandpass filter with a wider passband.
 Fabry-Perot filters are typically used in applications where strict tolerances are required for center wavelength (CW) and bandwidth, which is typically specified as Full-Width at Half Maximum (FWHM).
 Such applications include fluorescence microscopy, 3D imaging, Gesture Recognition, and Light Detection and Ranging (LIDAR).

-For bandpass filters that require a wider blocking band, ECI will incorporate quarter wave interference stacks to a Fabry-Perot cavity filter to achieve additional blocking.
-Figure 2 shows a filter that is designed with additional blocking from 350 to 1100nm.
-Bandpass filters with extended blocking can be useful when dealing with broadband light sources and detectors.
+For band pass filters that require a wider blocking band, ECI will incorporate quarter wave interference stacks to a Fabry-Perot cavity filter to achieve additional blocking.
+Figure 2 shows a band pass filter that is designed with additional blocking from 350 to 1100nm.
+Band pass filters with extended blocking can be useful when dealing with broadband light sources and detectors.

 Combining Shortwave pass (SWP) and Longwave Pass (LWP) filter coatings is another approach that ECI uses.
 This approach is commonly used when a wider passband and/or a wider blocking band is required.
 This approach will also be used when the tolerances on central wavelength and bandwidth are not very strict.